 A Revocable Living Trust is a very common and versatile estate planning document.
 The maker of a Revocable Living Trust retains complete control over the Trust assets during lifetime and is effectively the ‘owner’ of the Trust assets.
 A living trust attorney will discuss your goals and priorities and advise you about the appropriate provisions for your Trust.

 - Allow for ease of management of assets in the event of the incapacity of the Trust maker

 - Manage assets for beneficiaries

-- Protection your beneficiary’s inheritance from the reach of creditors such as a divorcing spouse, bankruptcy, law suit, and the like
+- Protect your beneficiary’s inheritance from the reach of creditors such as a divorcing spouse, bankruptcy, lawsuit, and the like

 Revocable Living Trusts are popular estate plan documents because they address many issues that people care about.
+A lawyer experienced in the creation of Revocable Living Trusts can help you understand your options and decide if a Trust is right for you.
 Read more about Revocable Living Trusts in Attorney Sayward’s article Five Ways in which a Trust is Better than a Will.